akvanaparthy/AI-Job-Master/STATUS.md

 ## 📝 Notes

-- Database is fully connected and ready
+- Database is fully connected and ready for basic operations (user, resume display/delete).
 - All UI pages are responsive and animated
 - Authentication flow is complete
 - Glassmorphism design implemented throughout
 - Prisma schema supports all required features
 - AI provider libraries are ready for integration

 **The app is visually complete and structurally sound.
-Main work remaining is connecting the UI to the database and implementing the actual AI generation logic.**
+Main work remaining is connecting the UI to the database for content saving and implementing the actual AI generation logic.**